kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 `ets`, like reading and writing concurrently with `ets`.
 The `GenServer.call` will become the bottleneck as every lookup is going through the single `GenServer` process.
-Avoid that, _unless you are doing this intentionally to act as a backpressure mechanism._
+Avoid that, _unless you are doing this intentionally to act as a back pressure mechanism._

 # Limitations of GenServer

 As mentioned, GenServer is inherently just a process.
-Every process in BEAM has one mailbox, where the messages are processed _synchrounously_.
+Every process in BEAM has one mailbox, where the messages are processed _synchronously_.
 That is the reason why it can become the bottleneck of your system when the load increased.

 As `GenServer` messages in the mailbox increased, it will start performing